 Retailers stocking our branded black garlic, 'Garlic Noir'

-Now in stock at over 30 Countdown Supermarkets and specialty stores throughout New Zealand or ask your local Fruit and Vege store for it by name.
+Ask for it at your local North Island New World produce department and in stock at over 30 Countdown Supermarkets and specialty stores throughout New Zealand or ask your local Fruit and Vege store for it by name.

 In Australia ask at your local Coles store or in New South Wales try at your closest Harris Farm Market.